Friday, March 18, 2022

-In 2012 there were 207 million cases of malaria and 627,000 deaths.
-Most of these cases were in African countries close to the equator.
-But malaria is also found in Central and South America, Haiti, Dominican Republic, parts of the middle and far east and some Pacific Islands including Papua New Guinea.
+In 2020, malaria caused an estimated 241 million clinical episodes and 627,000 deaths.
+An estimated 95% of deaths in 2020 were in the WHO African Region.
+Malaria is also found in Central and South America, Haiti, Dominican Republic, parts of the middle and far east and some Pacific Islands including Papua New Guinea.

 Malaria is a disease spread by night biting mosquitoes.
-A parasite infected mosquito bites you and injects parasites into the body.
+A parasite-infected mosquito bites you and injects parasites into the body.
 Malaria can develop in eight days or can take up to 12 months.
-About 1,800 UK travelers get malaria every year.
+About 1,800 UK travellers get malaria every year.

 So how can you protect yourself?
 Anti-malarial tablets are the answer.
 You can take a free consultation with our doctor who will prescribe the best tablets for your particular journey and these can be dispensed by our online pharmacy - all from the comfort of your own home.